vmontazeri/MATLAB-dataCursor/README.md

    desired to be displayed on the data tip.

-   The fifth argument (optional) specifics any other call back function needs to be executed when a point on the plot is clicked on.
+   The fifth argument (optional) specifics any other call back function that needs to be executed when a point on the plot is clicked on.
    The index of the clicked point is stored in a variable called 'selected_point'.
 This variable is updated each time a